-Revisions to the Policy Rationale, Policy Statement, and Applicability sections of this document must be approved by the full Faculty Senate.
+Revisions to the Policy Rationale, Policy Statement, and Applicability sections of this document must be approved by the full Faculty Senate and the UNM President after consultation with the ASUNM President and the Dean of Students.

 The University of New Mexico (UNM) is committed to academic excellence and student success.
 The UNM Student Grievance Procedure is intended to provide This Policy provides procedures for resolution of disputes of an academic nature between undergraduate students and UNM faculty, allegations of discrimination or sexual harassment, and allegations of student misconduct, as well as procedures for handling student disciplinary matters.
-Reasonable deviations from these procedures by UNM will not invalidate a decision or proceeding unless significant prejudice results.

-UNM may take disciplinary action against a student for a violation of the Student Code of Conduct or other UNM policy when the offense occurs on UNM premises or at a UNMsponsored event, or when the violation occurs off campus and failure to take disciplinary action is likely to interfere with the educational process or the orderly operation of UNM, or endanger the health, safety or welfare of the UNM community or any individual student or employee.
+Whenever possible, it is important to take a supportive problem solving approach to resolving academic disputes.
+However, UNM may take disciplinary action against a student for a violation of the Student Code of Conduct or other UNM policy when the offense occurs on UNM premises or at a UNM-sponsored event, or when the violation occurs off campus and failure to take disciplinary action is likely to interfere with the educational process or the orderly operation of UNM, or endanger the health, safety or welfare of the UNM community or any individual student or employee.
 UNM may take disciplinary action for a violation of the Visitor Code of Conduct when the offense occurs on UNM premises, as part of a UNM-sponsored event or in connection with University activities.
-"Visitor" means a person who is not a student, a University employee or a member of the Board of Regents.

-1. Matters Covered under this Policy
+1. Matters Covered Under this Policy

-The following categories types of disputes or disciplinary matters are covered by this Policy and handled in accordance with the procedures described in the Procedures Section of this document. provided for in the articles indicated.-Any questions about these procedures should be directed to the Office of the Dean of Students.
+The following categories types of disputes or disciplinary matters are covered by this Policy and handled in accordance with the procedures described in the Procedures Section of this document. provided for in the articles indicated.
+Any questions about these procedures should be directed to the Office of the Dean of Students.

-- 1.1.
-Academic record disputes involving students seeking retroactive withdrawal, enrollment, or disenrollment or for other academic record changes. - 1.2.
+1.1.
+Academic record disputes involving students seeking retroactive withdrawal, enrollment, or disenrollment or for other academic record changes.

+- 1.2.
 Academic disputes arising within the academic process, whereby a student believes that there he or she has been unfairly or improperly treatment ed by a faculty member or academic program/department in connection with the academic process.
-For example, it applies to disputes over assignment of grades, decisions about program or degree requirements or eligibility, or claims that course requirements are unfair. shall follow the procedures set forth in Article - 1.3.
-Allegations of Academic Dishonesty. shall follow the procedures set forth in Article 2, unless they shall follow the procedures set forth in Article 2, unless they involve which are handled under Article 3.
+For example, it applies to disputes over assignment of grades, decisions about program or degree requirements or eligibility, or claims that course requirements are unfair. - 1.3.
+Allegations of Academic Dishonesty arising from violation of academic dishonest rules as defined in the Definitions Section.